 Photo courtesy by Zuzana Prochazka for Sail Magazine.

-There are no cars on Spetses; a horse and buggy is the closest you'll get to a taxi.
+There are no cars on Spetses; a horse and buggy are the closest you'll get to a taxi.

 Photo by Shutterstock for Sail Magazine.

 Ashore, we heard the clippity-clop of hooves as horse-drawn carriages made their way from one end of town to the other.
 Dinghying to a stone quay, we followed directions to Liotrivi, a seafood restaurant recommended by the base.
 Spetses, it turns out, is a gastronomic hub, with dozens of specialty eateries bunched together in a tiny town.
 Liotrivi was spectacular, with an unmatched waterside setting and impeccable, old-school service.
 That said, every café and restaurant we passed on the way to and from our dinner was right out of a Hollywood set—with candlelit charm and mouthwatering aromas wafting on the evening breeze.
 No wonder the beautiful people of Athens hop on their yachts or ferry over to spend the weekend here.

 The following morning we set out to explore the rest of town, but instead of taking a carriage walked along the quay where we saw fishermen mending their nets.
 Our goal was to visit the home of the local heroine, Laskarina Bouboulina, a commander in the War of Greek Independence of 1821.
 A larger-than-life figure, Bouboulina was born in a Constantinople prison, but rose to the rank of admiral and eventually died in a family duel.
 With a history like that, I just had to learn more.
 Alas, the 300-year-old mansion that is now a museum was closed for the day.
 So much for meeting my new muse.